-I love the wood, the heavy plate glass platter and smoked acrylic lid.
+I love the wood, the heavy plate glass platter and the smoked acrylic lid.
 Combined with the original Rega R-200 tonearm, the deck has a real vintage look and sound.
 The problem is that, when you find these old gems, they rarely sound good or are set up properly.

 Problems